New Kids On The Champions Series Block: Madhmoon

 Form: 11.
 Trainer: Kevin Prendergast

-Many regard Too Darn Hot as a certainty for the QIPCO 2000 Guineas at Newmarket on May 4 but 86-year-old Kevin Prendergast, the trainer of Madhmoon, almost certainly has other ideas.
+Many regard Too Darn Hot as a certainty for the QIPCO 2000 Guineas at Newmarket on May 4cfbvzuyfxrftuscrsrezuxyeteuczdb but 86-year-old Kevin Prendergast, the trainer of Madhmoon, almost certainly has other ideas.

-Prendergast saddled his first winner in 1963 and has had eight Classic winners in his native Ireland, but such success in Britain has eluded him.
+Prendergast saddled his first winner in 1963 and has had eight Classic winners in his native Ireland.
+Many will have forgotten he also landed the 2000 Guineas in 1977 with Nebbiolo.

-Perhaps Madhmoon, a son of Dawn Approach, will belatedly put that right on the Rowley Mile.
+Perhaps Madhmoon, a son of Dawn Approach, will belatedly provide him with a second Classic success on the Rowley Mile.

 He looked a bit special in winning his two races last term and looks to have all the right attributes for the race.